w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-3-summary.md

 ## Standard Term Evaluation

-Three existing standards were evaluated to reduce the proprietary `map` surface for use case 3.
+Three existing standards were evaluated to reduce the proprietary `map` surface for user story 3.

 ### QUDT

 **Covers well:**
 - Quantity kind semantics (`qudt:hasQuantityKind`)
-- Unit semantics (`qudt:hasUnit`)
+- Unit semantics (`qudt:hasUnit`); however (`unit`) is a standard TD term and should be used instead
 - Unit conversion metadata (`qudt:conversionMultiplier`, `qudt:conversionOffset`)

 **Does not cover:**